civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_aclWhereClause.md

 This hook is called when composing the ACL where clause to restrict visibility of contacts to the logged in user.

+## Notes

-Note that this hook is called only when filling up the civicrm_acl_contact_cache table, and not every time a contact SELECT query is performed.
-Those will join onto the civicrm_acl_contact_cache table.
+This hook is called only when filling up the `civicrm_acl_contact_cache` table, and not every time a contact `SELECT` query is performed.
+Those will join onto the `civicrm_acl_contact_cache` table.

+!!! caution "Caveat"
-*NB: This hook will not be called at all if the logged in user has access to the "edit all contacts" permission.*
+    It will not be called at all if the logged in user has access to the "edit all contacts" permission.

 ## Definition